AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 You can view and edit the approval rules, their content, their order of execution, and their full description via the **[!UICONTROL Administration > Campaign execution > Typology management > Typology rules]** node.

 You can create new rules and define new typologies from this node.
 These tasks are however reserved for expert users who know JavaScript.

+For more on typology rules, see [About campaign typologies](../../campaign/using/about-campaign-typologies.md).

 To edit the current typology, click the **[!UICONTROL Edit link]** icon to the right of the **[!UICONTROL Typology]** field.